csci4707-umn/lab-book/src/lab2-0.md

 # Part 1: Understand MRU and Code

 ## MRU
 The basic idea of MRU can be seen in [here](https://en.wikipedia.org/wiki/Cache_replacement_policies#Most_recently_used_(MRU)).
-However, you will need to adapt the algorithm with the Database buffer management policy concept.
+However, you will need to adapt the algorithm with the database buffer management policy concept.

 ## Implement MRU in PostgreSQL
 Most (if not all) of your changes will be located in the directory: `$W$/postgresql-14.1/src/backend/storage/buffer/`.

 To implement the MRU algorithm, you will want to maintain the timestamp of each buffer when they are "used".
 For simplicity, you will maintain a global integer value which will be assigned to a buffer whenever a buffer page is "used", then, increment the integer.
 Initially, all buffers will have zero timestamp.

-When you need to replace a buffer, you scan through the buffers, determine the candidate (not in use) buffers and evict the one with the most recent timestamp.
+When you need to replace a buffer, you scan the buffers, determine the candidate (not in use) buffers and evict the one with the most recent timestamp.

 ## Questions (15 pts)
 These questions are designed to let you start early and guide you through the codebase.
 Answer the following questions on Gradescope.
+This work is due on **Mar 29**.

 Please answer the following questions based on the original code of PostgreSQL 14.1: